 Thought leadership is important for both B2C and B2B companies but I think it is especially important in B2B.
 This is because of the complexity of the decision-making process in B2B environments and the large number of people involved.
 Thought leadership content can help anyone involved in the business decision making process to gain alignment across their company regarding the problems they are facing.
 It can help them to “name” the problem.

-For us marketers, Thought Leadership allows us to define the category of our solution.
-As I said during the tweetchat, “branding is all about being associated with the questions” our buyers are asking.
+For marketers, Thought Leadership allows us to define the category of our solution.
+Branding on today’s digital age is all about being associated with the questions” our buyers are asking.

 Where does Thought Leadership come from?